Equity (Social Disadvantage) (Reference 11)

 - All students identified with high needs will be provided with funding.

-Funding will be calculated at the Indicative budget cycle only, schools are provided with cash and credit funding.
+Funding will be calculated at the Indicative budget cycle only.
+Funding is allocated as cash and credit funding.

 How social disadvantage is identified